FFmpeg/FFV1/ffv1.md

 ### Range coding mode

-Early experimental versions of FFV1 used the CABAC Arithmetic coder from [H.264](#references) but due to the uncertain patent/royalty situation, as well as its slightly worse performance, CABAC was replaced by a Range coder based on an algorithm defined by *G. Nigel N. Martin* in 1979 [RangeCoder](#references).
+Early experimental versions of FFV1 used the CABAC Arithmetic coder from H.264 as defined in [@ISO.14496-10.2014] but due to the uncertain patent/royalty situation, as well as its slightly worse performance, CABAC was replaced by a Range coder based on an algorithm defined by *G. Nigel* and *N. Martin* in 1979 [@?range-coding].

 #### Range binary values